mongodb/specifications/source/bson-corpus/bson-corpus.rst

 false during decoding and encoding.
 The BSON would roundtrip but the program would see the wrong values.

 Therefore, we need a separate, semantic description of the contents of a BSON string in a machine readable format.
 Fortunately, we already have extjson as a means of doing so.
-Unfortunately, extjson has changed over time and has some limitations in what BSON values it can represent.

-Nevertheless, as many drivers already have extjson encoders/decoders, we decided to use that whenever possible instead of requiring drivers to implement yet another BSON-equivalent decoder solely for testing.

-To account for the limitations as best as possible, tests try all possible conversion directions; tests follow the rule "be lax in what you accept; be strict in what you emit".

-When different extjson forms were possible, we opted to follow current (version 3.2) mongoimport/mongoexport behavior when unambiguous and to choose the least ambiguous form otherwise (e.g with DateTime).
+The extended JSON strings contained within the tests adhere to the Extended JSON Specification.

 Repetition across cases
 -----------------------